THeath15/UFOs/README.md

 # UFOs - UFO Sightings with JavaScript

 # Overview of Project:
 On this module we explore Javascript to build a dynamic webpage that will accept user inputs and visually adjust to reflect the entries and interaction.
 Dynamic webpage were built by inserting JavaScript into an HTML page.
-On this module also apply  our knowledge on CSS and Bootstrap and explore Chrome Devtools to test our codes.
+On this module we also apply  our knowledge on CSS and Bootstrap and explore Chrome Devtools to test our codes.

 ### Resources:
   - JavaScript